matthid/Yaaf.GameMediaManager/Readme.md

 - save a short description to players
 - save additional player info to matches (skill/cheater/team)
 - link to your esl matches
-- fills your enemies for Esl-VERSUS Matches (if you provide Versus match-link)
+- fills your enemies for Esl Matches (even for Versus if you provide the Versus match-link)
-- automatically fills your enemies for normal Esl Matches (not implemented)
+- fills the Esl matchmedia upload window
 - integrated in Wire so no additional program has to be opened (besides Wire)
 - automatic actions based on tags/names/games/... (not implemented)